-They all follow a similar format but they differ greatly in what they teach, who teaches it, and how they go about delivering it.
+All these schools lets call them follow a similar format but they differ in what they teach, have a different set of musicians who teach in their own way, and how they go about delivering it.

 In this article, we walk you through the pros and cons of each.